microsoft/CameraTraps/collaborations.md

 1. Can you provide a short overview of your project?
 What ecosystem are you working in, and what are the key species of interest?

-2. About how many images do you have that you've already annotated, from roughly the same environments as the photos you need to process in the future?

-3. If you have some images you've already annotated:

-  - Did you keep all the empty images, or only the images with animals?
-  - Are they from exactly the same camera locations that you need to process in the future (as in, cameras literally bolted in place), or from similar locations?

-4. About how many images do you have waiting for processing right now?
+2. About how many images do you have waiting for processing right now?

-5. About how many images do you expect to process in the next, e.g., 1 year?
+3. About how many images do you expect to process in the next, e.g., 1 year?

-6. What tools do you use to process and annotate images?
+4. What tools do you use to process and annotate images?
 For example, do you:

   - Move images to folders named by species
   - Keep an Excel spreadsheet open and fill it with filenames and species IDs
   - Use a tool like Timelapse or Reconyx MapView that's specifically for camera traps
   - Use a tool like Adobe Bridge or digiKam that's for general-purpose image management

-7. About what percentage of your images are empty?
+5. About what percentage of your images are empty?

-8. About what percentage of your images typically contain vehicles or people, and what do you want to do with those images?
-I.e., do you consider those "noise" (the same as empty images), or do you need those labeled as well?
+6. About what percentage of your images typically contain vehicles or people?

-9. What is your level of fluency in Python?
+7. If you are only interested in specific species (i.e., if there are a number of species you consider noise and would prefer not to even review), about what percentage of your images that contain animals contain your target species?

-10. Do you have a GPU available (or access to cloud-based GPUs)?
+8. Do you have a GPU available (or access to cloud-based GPUs)?
 "I don't know what a GPU is" is a perfectly good answer.

-11. How did you hear about MegaDetector?
+9. How did you hear about MegaDetector?

+The remaining questions are only relevant to questions about training a custom model, so if you prefer to focus on off-the-shelf solutions, you can stop here...

+10. What is your level of fluency in Python?

+11. About how many images do you have that you've already annotated, from roughly the same environments as the photos you need to process in the future?

+12. If you have some images you've already annotated:

+  - Did you keep all the empty images, or only the images with animals?
+  - Are they from exactly the same camera locations that you need to process in the future (as in, cameras literally bolted in place), or from similar locations?

 ## Learn more